Destiny-Ed/nottechat_sonar_ai/README.md

 - **Real Filename Extraction**: Display accurate document names from Content-Disposition headers or Google Docs metadata.
 - **AI-Powered Chat**: Summarize documents and answer queries using the Perplexity Sonar API, with cited responses.
 - **Cross-Platform**: Built with Flutter for seamless performance on iOS, Android, and web.
-- **Polished UX**: Vibrant UI with intuitive onboarding, session naming, and a 3-day free trial paywall ($4.99/month after).
+- **Polished UX**: Vibrant UI with intuitive onboarding, session naming
 - **Analytics**: Firebase integration tracks document types and API usage for continuous improvement.

 ## Functionality